-Something I have heard from teachers over and over again is that there is not a lot of sensory processing information geared specifically for the classroom environment.
-As educators or therapists, we often have to sift through lots of general information or for the home and figure out how to make it fit our classrooms with 25+ kids who are all different!
+Something I have heard from teachers over and over again is that there is not a lot of sensory processing information geared specifically toward the classroom environment.
+As educators or therapists, we often have to sift through lots of general information for the home and figure out how to make it fit our classrooms with 25+ kids who are all different.

 Since each of us respond to sensory input differently, this can be overwhelming and challenging to accommodate in the classroom.
 Recognizing how each student might respond to being overwhelmed by sensory input is a great place to start.
 Today I am sharing some sensory processing overload signs that you can watch for with your students in the classroom.

 What Is Sensory Processing?

 Sensory processing is how the brain recognizes, categorizes, and responds to incoming sensory input from the eight senses and the environment around us.
 All of us respond to this input in different ways.

 Hyper-responsive (also known as over-responsive or hypersensitivity) -“Sensory Avoiders” -These children are excessively responsive to sensory input.
 The slightest movement, touch, or sound could send you or a child into a negative behavior response.

 Hypo-responsive (also known as hyposensitivity) -“Sensory Seekers” – This child does not receive enough sensory input and is constantly looking for it to get to that “just-right” level of arousal.
 These behaviors can impact their day because they are not able to focus or attend to a task until they are at that just-right level.

 Under-responsive – These children exhibit a diminished response to sensory input.
 More sensory input is needed than average in order to get a response.
 They can look like they are “lazy” or “tired”.